Snake, Playable Right Here in This Post

 Touch was the real work

 The keyboard part of input handling is a lookup table: arrows and WASD map to directions, and the handler calls preventDefault so arrow keys stop scrolling the article while you play.
-Done in ten minutes.

 The details that make it feel finished